The word "soma" has four distinct meanings:

 - The imaginary "ideal pleasure drug" in Aldous Huxley's novel Brave New World (1932).
 Its chemistry and pharmacology are undefined.
 As described, the drug resembles a hangoverless tranquilliser or an opiate.

 - "Soma" is the most common brand name of the muscle-relaxant carisoprodol, otherwise known as N-isopropyl-2-methyl-2-propyl-1,3-propanediol dicarbamate.
 Soma is marketed by Royce Laboratories, Inc; it was FDA-licensed in 1996.
 Soma/carisoprodol is broken down in the body into the active metabolite meprobamate.
 Meprobamate is a Schedule IV sedative-hypnotic, an anticonvulsant and anxiolytic muscle relaxant.
 It was first marketed in the USA from 1955 under the brand name Miltown as an anti-anxiety agent.
-The "miracle drug" of its era, Miltown was immortalised by the Rolling Stones as "Mother's Little Helper".
+The "miracle drug" of its era, Miltown was (it is sometimes claimed) immortalised by the Rolling Stones as "Mother's Little Helper", though diazepam (Valium) is also credited.

 - the body of an animal or plant excluding the germ cells.